 Chronic alcohol abuse can damage the liver, leading to conditions like jaundice.
 Jaundice causes yellowing of the skin and eyes due to a buildup of bilirubin in the bloodstream.

 These effects can vary from person to person, and not everyone who consumes alcohol will experience them to the same degree.
-Additionally, genetics, overall health, and lifestyle factors can influence how alcohol impacts appearance.
+Additionally, genetics, overall health, and lifestyle factors can influence how alcohol impacts appearance including and alcoholic swollen face.
 If you or a loved one is grappling with alcohol abuse, seeking help from a healthcare professional or support group is essential for both physical and mental well-being.

 Alcoholic Face FAQs